mozziyun/SWHFormer-baseline/README.md

+Model Summary: "SWHFormer reconstructed based on Yang and Huang (2024).
 Implementation of the SWHFormer-based baseline used in our study for significant wave height estimation from radar data.

 # SWHFormer Baseline Implementation